todrules/blu-gulp-tasks/browserify-es2015/README.md

 ```

 ## Notes
+If your npm version is 2 or below, it is recommended that you update to npm 3 to speed up the time it takes Babel to transpile your source files.

-Setting `options.browserifyOptions.debug` to `false` will disable sourcemaps and drastically speed up your rebuilds when watching.
+Also, setting `options.browserifyOptions.debug` to `false` will disable sourcemaps and drastically speed up your rebuilds when watching.

 ## Example